-Spotted Gum is a timber and honey tree related to eucalyptus, and occurs naturally in south-eastern Australia, on the coastal fringe extending from Victoria, through New South Wales to South-East Queensland.
+Spotted Gum is a timber and honey tree related to eucalyptus and originates from eastern Australia, where it occurs naturally on the coastal fringe extending from Victoria, through New South Wales to south-east Queensland.

 Spotted Gums can grow into large trees, up to 50 m (165 ft) tall and with a trunk diameter approaching 2 m (6.5 ft), though are more commonly about half that size.

-It is a handsome tree, with a straight trunk clear of branches for two-thirds the tree height, supporting an open, moderately branched rounded crown.
+It is a handsome tree, with a straight trunk clear of branches for two-thirds the tree height, supporting an open, densely leafy rounded crown.
 The bark is smooth, grey or light brown and shedding in patches, leaving the trunk with a mottled or spotted appearance.

 Much like its eucalyptus relatives, the leaves remain on the tree in all seasons and change shape as the plant matures, from ovate-shaped leaves on seedlings and juvenile trees to dark green, narrow lance-shaped leaves 12 to 25 cm (5 to 10 in) long on adult trees.

-Spotted Gum is reported as a major honey tree in its native Australia and in South Africa, with abundant nectar flows every three to four years, resulting in yields of up to 60 kgs (132 lbs) of honey per colony per season.
-The pure honey is extra light to light amber, of good flavour, with caramel undertones, and is slow to granulate to a coarse, brown grain.
-The flowers are also a valuable source of pollen for brooding honeybees.
+Spotted Gum is reported as a major honey tree in its native Australia and in South Africa, with good nectar flows every three to four years, resulting in yields of up to 60 kgs (132 lbs) of honey per colony per season.
+The pure honey is extra light to light amber, of good flavour with caramel undertones, and is slow to granulate to a coarse, brown grain.
+The flowers are also a valuable source of pollen for brood-rearing honeybees.